-“I am not anti-vaccine and I am not pro-vaccine.
+“I am not anti-vaccine.
+And I am not pro-vaccine.
 I’m just interested in learning more than our family doctors can tell us,” Pritson explains.

 Is there anything valid about vaccine opposition?

-She was astonished to realize that once her family stopped doing the flu vaccine everyone was much healthier.
+In fact, once her family stopped doing the flu vaccine everyone was much healthier.

 Indeed, influenza vaccine efficacy varies greatly from year to year.
 During the 2017-2018 season, the vaccine was only 38 percent efficacious.

 These numbers are discouraging.
 And research done in Canada suggests that getting the flu vaccine more than one year in a row results in lowered protection against the flu.
 This finding has been seen in earlier studies.
 It may be the main reason for the high rates of flu vaccine refusal among medical professionals.